-ArborGen sells more than 250 million treestocks annually into forestry markets in North America and Australasia.
+ArborGen sells 275 million treestocks annually into forestry markets in North America and Australasia.
 ArborGen's financial results are exposed to any downturn or reduction of sales in these markets, with the greatest exposure being to the North American market.
-ArborGen manages this risk by ensuring it has a wide spread of customers in this market including specialist forest investment companies (TIMOs), farm / land owners, integrated forestry / pulp & paper companies (both private and public).
+This market has been at cyclical lows for several years, although it is now improving as the US housing market has begun to recover (refer 5.2(e) below).
+ArborGen manages this market volume risk by ensuring it has a wide spread of customers in this market including specialist forest investment companies (TIMOs), farm / land owners, integrated forestry / pulp and paper companies (both private and public).
 In addition, ArborGen's strategic drive is to ensure that its treestock offerings represent the highest-value genetics available.
 By developing product offerings that its competitors do not have, ArborGen believes this element of market risk can be considerably mitigated.
-To this end ArborGen has recently acquired the assets and intellectual property of CellFor, ArborGen's only former competitor in the varietal loblolly pine market in the US, broadening its product offering as a consequence.
+To this end, ArborGen acquired the assets and intellectual property of CellFor, ArborGen's only former competitor in the varietal loblolly pine market in the US, broadening its product offering as a consequence.
+As well as being geographically diversified, ArborGen's end-use markets are also diversified into the large forestry and growing bioenergy markets.
+This provides market and product use risk mitigation.